Thames Aquatic Facilities Project

 OPTION C: Sub-regional option, mix of indoor pools, Kōpū South

-Estimated build cost: up to $77m
+Estimated build cost: around $77m

 Operating costs: range from $1.35m in year 1 to $1.53m in year 10